Bioinformatics-Research-Network/skill-assessments/Genomic Variant Files/README.md

 **Q4: How many positions are there with AC=1.
 Note that you cannot simply count lines since the output of `bcftools filter ` includdes the VCF header lines.
 You will need to use `bcftools query` to get this number**

+`bcftools` also has it's own function for gathering statistics on a file, including information about the transition to transversion ratio, singleton stats, allele frequency statistics, quality scores, indel distribution, substitution types, and depth distributions.
+Run `bcftools stats` on the sample VCF file and spend some time looking through the report.
+Note that not all sections area pplicable to this file.

+**Q5: What is the ratio of transitions to transversions (ts/tv) in this file?**

 ### Altering a VCF file
 Sometimes you may work with a tool that requires a different chromosome notation.
 Use the provided [map file](chr_name_conv.txt) to convert from number only chromosome notation to chromosomes with the prfix 'chr'.
 You can do this using the `bcftools annotate` function with the `--rename-chrs` flag.
 Save the converted VCF file as `CEU.exon.2010_03.genotypes.chr_conv.vcf.gz` and include it in your forked repository.
 Be sure to compress the file before saving it!